jpacsai/Neighborhood-App/README.md

 - [x] refactor: simplify zoom + info/marker window actions
 ~~fix: zoom function doesn't when work after zoom manually changed~~
 - [x] remove unnecessary code related to deprecated closup actions
+- [x] fix: highlighting of markers when event list is hovered
+- [x] feat: offset map center (so the whole infowindow is on screen)
+- [x] refactor: hoverIn function
+- [x] fix: placing of markers when animated
 ***
-- [ ] fix: highlighting of markers when event list is hovered
+- [ ] fix: hover list doesn't work after infowindow is closed
-- [ ] feat: offset map center (so the whole infowindow is on screen)
 - [ ] test: infowindow actions
 - [ ] style: in mobile view make infowindow a modal
 - [ ] style: add style to relevant events in list when infowindow is open
-- [ ] refactor: hoverIn function
 - [ ] feat: add btn to event infowindow for all events at that venue (marker infowindow)
 - [ ] feat: add event counter to infowindow when marker is clicked
 - [ ] style: infowindow to accommodate events list
-- [ ] feat: click on map zooms out map (but drag doesn't!)
 ***
 - [ ] error handling
 - [ ] choose color palette